mostjs-community/var-stream/README.md

 vs_default.set("And talks like a duck")                              // ds1 and ds2 emit "And talks like a duck" vs_default.set("It must be a duck")                                  // ds1 and ds2 emit "It must be a duck"

-// To go from streaming to stateful use: const ping = Most.constant("ping", Most.periodic(1000))              // Stream that emits "ping" every second.
+// To push values from the streaming to the stateful side call .set() within a .observe() terminator: const ping = Most.constant("ping", Most.periodic(1000))              // Stream that emits "ping" every second.
 ping.observe( x => vs_default.set(x))                                // Duplicate values are ignored.  ds1 and ds2 emit "ping" only once.